Linear Regression Calculator

 How to Use Results Effectively

-- For forecasting: use the regression equation to predict future values with confidence
+- For forecasting: use the regression equation to predict future values, but stay within your original data's range

-- For understanding relationships: the slope tells you the strength and direction of how X influences Y
+- For understanding relationships: the slope tells you strength and direction; always ask if a third variable could explain both

 - For homework and exams: verify your manual calculations instantly and build confidence